The Kempley Produce Market experience

 A place for people to meet and chat

 Catching up with friends and neighbours, visitors and local producers – while finding out what’s going on around and about – is the central purpose of the market.
-You can get a cup of fairtrade tea or coffee and homemade cake at a ridiculously low price.
-Our bacon butties are legendary with bread baked just for us by the Forest Bakehouse at Longhope, home cured bacon and really tasty sausages all locally sourced.
-Living rurally, our book swap thrives.
-We have an excellent turnover of a wide range of books, which are regularly recycled.
+You can get a cup of fairtrade tea or coffee and homemade cake at a ridiculously low price in our cafe.
+Our bacon butties are legendary with locally sourced bread baked just for us by the Forest Bakehouse, home cured bacon and really tasty sausages.
+Living rurally, our book swap thrives, with an excellent turnover of books, which are regularly recycled.

 Opportunity to buy and sell local produce

 Our producers offer really fantastic seasonal fresh produce.
 It may well have been picked, baked or packaged that very morning.
 To keep the market fresh we regularly feature additional producers to supplement our regulars.
-These range from local perry and cider to more exotic oils, quince cheese, charcuterie, curry sauces, vegetarian curries, to the more unusual Daffodil confetti in time for those summer weddings.
+These range from local perry and cider, to charcuterie, chocolates, mustard and delicious Thai specialities.
+We also produce Daffodil confetti in time for those summer weddings.
 Our producers make a voluntary contribution each month, which together with the money made from KPM’s own products, goes to improve the market experience.